Blazingkevin/Memoransom/README.md

 you are promoted to the next level(and of course with higher difficulty).
 For each miss, you lose a brain cell.
 The game is over when you have no brain cells left.

+### NB: Main purpose of project is to demontrate javascript skills hence, it's not mobile combatible.

 ## Instructions

 * clone the repo